-Toddler Busy Bags
+Toddler Busy Bags for Under $1

-Since my little one is too young to sit and play or read quietly yet we had to come up with something fun that we can do in short bursts of activity.
+Since my little one was too young to sit and play or read quietly yet we had to come up with something fun that we can do in short bursts of activity.
 Enter toddler busy bags.

 Busy bags are small activities or special toys that you keep separate from other toys and games and you can pull them out for a “special” activity to do when you really need them.

-Toddler Busy Bags
+Toddler Busy Bags Ideas

 Busy bags take a little effort to put together but they are very inexpensive to make and you can make a whole cupboard full in one afternoon.
-Below are some of the busy bags that we've put together.
-These are great for a toddler aged child that needs to have something to do while you are working on housework, homeschooling older kids, or just need a little peace and quiet moment.
+Below are some of the busy bags that we’ve put together.
+These are great for a toddler-aged child that needs to have something to do while you are working on housework, homeschooling older kids, or just need a little peace and quiet moment.
 We get our supplies from the local dollar store.

 What You Need: